TreeMama/iSeaTree-React-Prototype/documentation/Apple_Local_Dev.md

 Team name

+Can't use camera on iOS Simulator, so we have to sign the build somehow if we want to test camera components.

 Can't use a bundle identifier that's been registered with Apple unless you own it.

-We use a modified bundle identifier to sign for personal devices.
+So we use a modified bundle identifier to sign for personal devices.

 Where to run?
-* iOS Simulator
+* iOS Simulator (no signing needed)
-* signed with registered credentials, on developer device
+* signed with registered credentials, on developer device (paid account required)
-* signed with locally created credentials
+* signed with locally created credentials (unpaid account required)
-* signed and verified by apple (testflight, app store)
+* signed and verified by Apple (testflight, app store) (paid account, registered app identity, and Apple review required).

-Can't use camera on iOS Simulator, so we have to sign the build somehow.